Determine AI Module Classification (AI Native / AI Enabled / No AI / Not Known / Not Applicable)

 https://developers.toriihq.com/reference/putappsidapp

-To improve classification accuracy when tags are inconclusive, enable Search the web in the AI (GPT) Action.
+AI capabilities change quickly and vendors frequently add AI features.
+To improve accuracy—especially when Tags/Category are inconclusive—enable Search the web in the AI (GPT) Action.

 This requires configuring your own OpenAI API key: